Sachin1043/event-scheduling-system/README.md

 * **Frontend:** HTML, CSS, Jinja2
 * **Deployment:** Docker, Docker Compose

-## 🔄 System Workflow
+## How It Works

-Here is how the application works step-by-step:
+Here is a quick rundown of the app's flow:

-1. **System Setup:** The `admin` logs in and adds resources to the system (e.g., Conference Rooms, Projectors, Instructors).
+1. **Setup:** An `admin` logs in first to add resources into the system (like conference rooms, projectors, or guest speakers).
-2. **User Authentication:** Users log in.
-Their access level determines what they can see and do (`admin`, `organizer`, or `viewer`).
-3. **Event Creation:** An `organizer` selects a date, time, and resource, then submits a request to schedule an event.
+2. **Booking:** An `organizer` logs in, picks a date and time, and tries to book a room for an event.
-4. **Conflict Checking:** The system instantly checks if the requested room or resource is already booked for that specific time.
-   * *If clear:* The event is scheduled successfully and added to the database.
-   * *If double-booked:* The system stops the booking, shows a conflict error, and prompts the user to pick a different time or room.
+3. **The Conflict Check:** Before saving, the app double-checks if that room or equipment is already taken.
+If it is, it throws an error and makes the user pick another time.
+If it's free, the event is saved to the database.
-5. **Tracking & Viewing:** Users can check the weekly calendar to see a visual layout of all scheduled events and available slots.
+4. **Viewing the Schedule:** Users can pull up the weekly calendar view to easily see what is booked and what is available.
-6. **Reporting:** Admins and organizers can generate CSV reports of how often resources are used, and admins can check the audit logs to track user activity.
+5. **Admin Tracking:** Admins can download CSV reports to see how often certain rooms are being used, or check the audit logs to see exactly who did what.

-## 📸 Screenshots
+## Screenshots

 **Login Screen**
 ![Login Screen](screenshots/login.jpeg)